Weeds, pest animals and ants have significant economic, environmental and social impacts on Queenslanders.

 Pest mapping principles, benefits of planning, resources to help you develop a plan and index to plans.

-Legislation, policies and permits for the management of pest animals and plants
+Legislation, strategies and permits for the management of invasive plants and animals

 Educational resources and careers